nafmozumder/Skill-Swap-Newest/README.md

 ✅ Clean, easy-to-understand directory structure
 ✅ Elegant and interactive UI

-## 📝 License
+ License

-This project is created for the Technology Student Association (TSA) competition.
+This project is created for the BPA competition.

-## 🤝 Contributing
+## Contributing

 This is a competition project.
-For improvements or questions, please refer to the TSA documentation.
+For improvements or questions, please refer to the BPA documentation.

 ---